liulab-dfci/TRUST4/README.md

 			-t INT: number of threads (default: 1)
-			-k INT: the starting k-mer size for indexing contigs (default: 9) --barcode STRING: if -b, bam field for barcode; if -1 -2/-u, file containing barcodes (defaul: not used) --barcodeRange INT INT CHAR: start, end(-1 for lenght-1), strand in a barcode is the true barcode (default: 0 -1 +) --barcodeWhitelist STRING: path to the barcode whitelist (default: not used) --read1Range INT INT: start, end(-1 for length-1) in -1/-u files for genomic sequence (default: 0 -1) --read2Range INT INT: start, end(-1 for length-1) in -2 files for genomic sequence (default: 0 -1) --UMI STRING: if -b, bam field for UMI; if -1 -2/-u, file containing UMIs (default: not used) --umiRange INT INT CHAR: start, end(-1 for lenght-1), strand in a UMI is the true UMI (default: 0 -1 +)
+			-k INT: the starting k-mer size for indexing contigs (default: 9) --barcode STRING: if -b, bam field for barcode; if -1 -2/-u, file containing barcodes (defaul: not used) --barcodeWhitelist STRING: path to the barcode whitelist (default: not used) --UMI STRING: if -b, bam field for UMI; if -1 -2/-u, file containing UMIs (default: not used) --readFormat STRING: format for read, barcode and UMI files (example: r1:0:-1,r2:0:-1,bc:0:15,um:16:-1 for paired-end files with barcode and UMI)
-			--repseq: the data is from TCR-seq or BCR-seq (default: not set) --barcode-level STRING: barcode is for cell or molecule (default: cell) --minHitLen INT: the minimal hit length for a valid overlap (default: auto) --mateIdSuffixLen INT: the suffix length in read id for mate. (default: not used)
+			--repseq: the data is from TCR-seq or BCR-seq (default: not set) --barcodeLevel STRING: barcode is for cell or molecule (default: cell) --minHitLen INT: the minimal hit length for a valid overlap (default: auto) --mateIdSuffixLen INT: the suffix length in read id for mate. (default: not used)
 			--skipMateExtension: do not extend assemblies with mate information, useful for SMART-seq (default: not used)